Accommodation and Facilities

 Do I need sheets, pillow-cases, towels, et cetera at all kind of accommodations?

 Yes, no matter if you’re in general accommodation or in private housing, please always bring and make use of your own beddings.
 If you have forgotten to bring such, please visit our General Accommodation Office or Reception to purchase a set.

 Where are the public toilets located?

-There are several to chose from: in Folkets Hus, in the School, in the Gymnasium, in front of Lindy’s Laundry, in connection to the Pavilion, in the Red Sauna House, at the Malmen Accommodation and at the Marina.
-Also: all these facilities are equipped with some basic cleaning material, so please do not hesitate to clean up a little if necessary .
+There are several to choose from: in Folkets Hus, in the School, in the Gymnasium, in front of Lindy’s Laundry, on the side of the Pavilion, in the Red Sauna House, at the Malmen Accommodation and at the Marina.
+Also: all these facilities are equipped with some basic cleaning material, so please do not hesitate to clean up a little if necessary.

 Where are the public showers located?

 There are public showers located inside the Gymnasium Bathroom, in the Red Sauna House, outside the Pavilion and at Malmen; semi-private showers are located down by the Marina (the key is hanging inside our general accommodation in the same building).
 The water quality in Herräng is good, and most of the time warm.
 Please always be careful to not use unnecessary amounts of water when showering – the general system in Herräng is not built to supply water for two or three times as many people than usual, and an over-consumption can easily create major problems with both distribution and cleaning.